 Just a few years ago, I was doing IT work for schools.
 I did this for a few years for an IT service provider, and finally I ended up employed directly in a Jewish school which was a blessing as a Christian I’ve enjoyed working with the Jewish community before in Israel and here in the UK.

 If you are a teacher or worked in schools, you probably know that schools never have enough space.
 So they bought a Portacabin which is a sort of cheap plastic office which can be put together simply and when space is needed.
 This was used for my team (3 of us) to maintain the school’s computer systems.
-The servers, disk storage, switches and routing kit sits in two different closets in different part of the school.
+The servers, disk storage, switches and routers kit sits in two different closets in different part of the school.

 This one looked like this.
 There was me and my two colleagues in there.
 I got on well with these chaps as we had our own quiet place to work, but could easily get out to fix a classroom computer, set up an microphone or presentation or put a new toner in a printer.